Factbox - May's Brexit 'plan B': What happens next in parliament?

 JAN.
 21-29: MPS PROPOSE ALTERNATIVES

-MPs have begun proposing alternatives to May’s next steps through a parliamentary device known as an amendment.
+MPs are proposing alternatives to May’s next steps through a parliamentary device known as an amendment.
 Amendments will be selected on Jan.
 29 by speaker John Bercow and can then be put to a vote.

 Below are the amendments that have been put forward so far: